 "hostname": "your external IP or domain name here",

 "remoteWhitelist": [ "IP or host of the machine that is requesting the import", "127.0.0.1"]

-node_wallet and node_private_key - Ethereum wallet address and its private key.
-(DISCLAIMER: Your private key is needed for the node to be able to sign transactions to the blockchain.
-It is not in any way sent to the OriginTrail team or stored in any other location, other than this config file and locations you decide to keep it.
-Please, be aware that you are required to keep your private key and node safe, and that the OriginTrail team does not have any ability to help you recover the private key if lost).
+(DISCLAIMER: Your private key is needed for the node operational wallet to be able to sign transactions to the blockchain.
+The node management wallet takes care of your rewards and its private key is not stored on the node.
+The operational wallet private key is not in any way sent to the OriginTrail team or stored in any other location, other than this config file and locations you decide to keep it.
+Please, be aware that you are required to keep all your keys and node safe, and that the OriginTrail team does not have any ability to help you recover the private key if lost).

 Everything is prepared for the Docker to create and run a container.
 Let’s just point Docker to the right image and configuration file with the following command: